Go Back Up

 7. Keep accurate records

-9. Comply with all legal requirements in their jurisdiction
+9. Comply with all legal and insurance licensing requirements in their jurisdiction

 What qualifications does an insurance broker need?

-In addition to the education requirements, brokers must have an insurance license via the National Insurance Producer Registry3 to sell insurance products.
+In addition to potential education requirements, brokers must have an insurance license via the National Insurance Producer Registry to sell insurance products5.

-If you manage other brokers or agents in other states, you may also need a separate insurance broker license in those states.
-Similarly, if you choose to sell multiple types of insurance, you may need more than one type of license.
+If you manage other brokers or agents in different states, you may also need a separate type of license in those states.
+Similarly, if you choose to sell multiple types of insurance, you may need more than one license.

-Most states also require a criminal background check, fingerprints, and a specific number of training hours to take a licensing exam to begin the online application process of receiving an insurance license.
-After paying a licensing fee, you typically must renew your license regularly by completing required continuing education courses to stay compliant.
+Most states also require a background check, fingerprints, and a specific number of training hours to take a licensing exam to begin the application process of receiving an insurance license.
+After obtaining a license and paying a licensing fee, you typically must renew it regularly by completing required continuing education courses to stay compliant.

 Why are insurance brokers important for consumers?